shanesturrock/bioit/docs/augustus.md

 ## Manual Build

-Download the binary tarball from [here](http://bioinf.uni-greifswald.de/augustus/binaries/augustus-3.3.2.tar.gz) into `/opt/bioit/augustus/src`, untar it and cd into the resulting directory then run the following:
+Download the binary tarball from [here](http://bioinf.uni-greifswald.de/augustus/binaries/augustus-3.3.3.tar.gz) into `/opt/bioit/augustus/src`, untar it and cd into the resulting directory then run the following:

-    mv augustus augustus-3.3.2
-    cd augustus-3.3.2
+    cd augustus-3.3.3
     make clean

 The binaries supplied with this won't run so you need to recompile from source.
 This requires bamtools as a dependency and rather than run the version already installed it is better to include the dependency inside this package separately.